epigraphy-info/epigraphy-info/meeting_pages/workshop_8.md

 In order to register for the workshop, please fill in the Google registration form (see below).
 The registration is open until 25 March 2024 and you can change your answers also until this date.

-**Please note that some parts of the workshop can be attended to only in person as some rooms and location do not allow remote participation.** Zoom links for remote participants will be circulated during the week before the workshop to the registered email address.
+**Please note that some parts of the workshop can be attended to only in person as some rooms and location do not allow remote participation (marked in the form).** Zoom links for remote participants will be circulated during the week before the workshop to the registered email address.

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLScLvzk2wtH07lDAD4-7hblm1AYSI6AEFxTBa-APr2eU9efEmg/viewform?embedded=true" width="100%" height="1000" frameborder="0.2" marginheight="0" marginwidth="0">Loading…</iframe>